Eduardo-Toledo/Eduardo-Toledo.github.io/index.md

 ### 6.4.
 Motion  Implementation

+#### 6.4.1.
+Iteration 1
 [![Watch the video](https://eduardo-toledo.github.io/video.png)](https://youtu.be/vaffjoJHurw)

+#### 6.4.2.
+Motion Implementation Feedback User

+##### User 1

+- The movement is too slow
+- When the player moves toward the screen of restart, the player is crossing throug the walls.
+- This user presented some symptoms of motion sickness

+##### User 2

+- The movement pace  is confortable.
+- She does not like the player crosses the wall to reach the screen of Restart.

 You can use the [editor on GitHub](https://github.com/Eduardo-Toledo/Eduardo-Toledo.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.